[Major revision–posted 5/20/19 (replaces 6/4/18 edition)]

 A reclassification is the reassignment of a position to a different class or pay grade category.
 An analysis of job duties, level of responsibilities, minimum required qualifications, and reporting relationship of the position will be reviewed by Human Resources in collaboration with the department.
 A position can be reviewed for a reclassification if the position's duties have significantly changed to support the business need of the department.
 Reclassifications are administered in accordance with OP 70.11, Appointment of Staff Employees.

 5. Other Policies Relating to Appointments and Compensation

 6. Compensation Policies

 a.
 Definition of Base Salary Rate

 Base salary rate shall represent base pay for a specified position of employment or activity excluding any other payments or allowances.

 b.
 Pay for Part-Time Employment

 Compensation for part-time work shall be proportionate to the time worked, based on 40 hours per week.
-Part-time positions in the Classified Pay Plan will be paid using an hourly rate and reported hours worked.

 c.
 Salary Adjustment Ineligibility